survivejs/site/posts/06-react-books.md

 If you want a quick read that's straight to the point, this could be it.
 It's nowhere broad as **Developing a React Edge** for instance but if you just want to visualize data, this might work.

+### React - Beginner's Guide

+[React - Beginner's Guide](https://leanpub.com/react-beginner-guide) by Daniel Schmitz and Daniel Pedrinha Georgii is a small, focused book.
+Its minimum price is $5 VAT excluded.

 ### Descubre React

 [Descubre React](https://leanpub.com/descubre-react) by [Javi Jiménez](http://soyjavi.com/) is a Spanish introduction to React.
 It has 83 pages and its minimum price is $12.49 VAT excluded.